 Fergus v.
-Marks was the first, and most direct, of a series of cases brought in the Illinois state courts designed to force the legislature to reapportion (later litigants suggested, for example, that all laws passed by malapportioned legislatures were unconstitutional).
-All were unsuccessful as the state supreme court repeatedly indicated that the only remedy was a political one in the legislature itself, and Fergus v.
-Marks proved to be a landmark case that influenced state courts across the country that heard similar challenges to their own state legislatures.
-In Illinois and elsewhere, judges were highly conscious of the possibility that the legislature would fail to comply with any judicial order mandating reapportionment and the most obvious option of attempting to jail state legislature had acted was one thing, but ordering a legislature to take a particular action was quite another.
+Marks was the first, and most direct, of a series of cases brought in the Illinois state courts designed to force the legislature to reapportion (later litigants suggested that all laws passed by malapportioned legislatures were unconstitutional).
+All were unsuccessful.
+The state supreme court repeatedly indicated that the only remedy was a political one in the legislature.
+Fergus v.
+Marks was a landmark case that influenced state courts across the country hearing similar challenges to their state legislatures.
+In Illinois and elsewhere, judges were highly conscious of the possibility that the legislature would fail to comply with any judicial order mandating reapportionment.
+The most obvious option of attempting to jail state legislators for contempt of court was hardly an attractive one.
+Striking down an unconstitutional law after the legislature had acted was one thing, but ordering a legislature to take a particular action was quite another.
 To the judges, the prospect of ordering unwilling legislators to pass a law seemed a fool's errand.

-The state legislature was eventually reapportioned in 1955 after a political compromise orchestrated by the governor secured a rural majority in the state senate in exchange for an urban majority in the state house, with future redistricting to be done by an independent commission if the legislature failed to adopt on schedule a plan of its own.
+The Illinois state legislature was eventually reapportioned in 1955 after a political compromise orchestrated by the governor secured a rural majority in the state senate in exchange for an urban majority in the state house.
+Future redistricting was to be done by an independent commission if the legislature failed to adopt a plan or schedule a plan.
 That compromise was later undone by the U.S. Supreme Court's actions in Baker v.
-Carr (1962).
+Carr (1961).